otuva/handwriting-synthesis/README.md

 ## Contribute

-All Pull Requests are welcome
+All Pull Requests and packaging  are welcome

 You can take a look at the [issues](https://github.com/otuva/handwriting-synthesis/issues)